infinitnet/lede-ar71xx-optimized-archer-c7-v2/README.md

 Just reboot your router once and it should work.
 If it still doesn't work, make sure that `dnscrypt-proxy` is enabled and working.
 SSH to your router and do `service dnscrypt-proxy enable; service dnscrypt-proxy restart`.

 ## Changelog
+- 2017-07-02
+  - Re-added `ath9k-htc` and a couple of other recently "lost" kmods
+  - Upstream updates
 - 2017-07-01
   - Fixed issue with FastPath not being included
   - Adjusted several patches